adrianomcr/mocapcam/README.md

 $ sudo apt install ros-$ROS_DISTRO-camera-calibration
 ```

-You will also need to construct a ArUco box with your preferred size.
+You will also need to construct an ArUco box with your preferred size.